plforacle/heatwave-aws/introduction/introduction.md

 ## About this Workshop

-In this QuickStart Workshop, we will first create a DB System on HeatWave on AWS, and then we will import data into this DB system from an Oracle-owned Amazon S3 bucket, which contains the MySQL dump, airportdb.
+In this QuickStart Workshop, we will first create a DB System on HeatWave on AWS, and then then we will import a sample dataset airportdb from a Amazon S3 bucket into this DB system.
 We will load the data from the DB System into HeatWave for accelerated query processing.
 HeatWave is a massively parallel, high performance, in-memory query accelerator that accelerates MySQL performance by orders of magnitude for analytics and mixed workloads.
 We will then run queries with and without HeatWave to find out what query performance we get when we use HeatWave.
 We will also see how to monitor the performance of a DB System and HeatWave Cluster.

 _Estimated Time:_ 1.5 hours